 When you decide to incorporate a business in Colombia, you will become part of the Colombian tax system.
 Determining how much tax you must pay can be slightly complicated, due to different tax brackets for residents or foreign companies.
-For this reason, it is advantageous to partner with a local agent who can assist you in complying with the accounting tax requirements in Colombia.
+For this reason, it is advantageous to partner with a local agent who can assist you in complying with accounting requirements in Colombia.

 Business Accounting Requirements in Colombia – The International Financial Reporting Standards in Colombia – ‘IFRS’

 The IFRS is an organisation that establishes a globally recognised accounting standard which is renowned for its simplicity of enforcement.
 Applicable in Colombia, it is important that you ensure any accountant that you work with complies with these standards, as it will make accountancy management much easier for you as a foreign investor.

 In Colombia, you will need to pay taxes on the taxable income of the company.
 The taxable income is the gross income of a company minus the returns, rebates, discounts, and all other ordinary costs incurred in deriving net income and allowable deductions.
 The rate of taxable income is 33% for most types of companies in Colombia.
 The only exception being any company that is located in a free trade zone (FTZ); this rate will be 20%.